SEA-group/Geometry-model-extraction-demo/Readme.md

 The first version is completed, ~~but I can't test it since the PT server is offline.~~ Test done, the tool is functional.

 ## IM200 convertor
 Modified version of Shell model convertor, for Kobayashi's water heater.
+But it doesn't work (Nevermind, WG's conversion tool is up now)

 ## Geometry to obj convertor
 ...is planned for the future, when we have fully understood the new format.